FIN392/Raspberry/How_to_get_your_Raspberry_Pi_up_and_running.md

 ## <a name="backup"></a>Backup

-It is highly recommended to make a copy of your SD card.
+It is highly recommended to create a backup of your SD card.

-'*Win32 Disk Imager*' is an excellent option for this, so visit its official website [win32diskimager.org](https://win32diskimager.org/).
+'*Win32 Disk Imager*' is a solid tool for this.
+You can grab it from their official website [win32diskimager.org](https://win32diskimager.org/).

 ---